 In the event of weather-related closings or other unanticipated service disruptions or emergencies, the following procedures will enable us to ensure safety, minimize inconvenience for patrons and staff, and restore service in a timely and efficient manner.

 Determination of Library Closing

-• The Library Director or designee is responsible for determining if the Boston Free Library will close.
+• The Library Director or designee is responsible for determining if the Town of Collins Public Library will close.

 Notification of Library Closing